NationalSecurityAgency/skills-docs/docs/skills-client/vuejs.md

 <button v-skills:click="'IronMan'">Report Skill</button>
 ```

-The v-skills directive supports any arbitrary event, here is an example of input event:
+The v-skills directive supports any arbitrary event, here is an example of an input event:

 ``` js
 <input type="text" v-skills:input="\'Thor\'"/>